Home/Blog/Lifestyle/Food & Nutrition/Pumpkin Seeds: Benefits, Nutritional Value & Its Side-Effects

 Are raw pumpkin seeds safe to eat?

-Yes, raw pumpkin seeds are safe to eat and offer nutritional benefits.
-However, some people prefer roasting them for enhanced flavour.
+Yes, raw pumpkin seeds (also known as pepitas) are safe to eat and offer health benefits.
+Some people prefer roasting them for improved flavor and texture, but both forms are nutritious.

 Select Category